awsdocs/aws-parallelcluster-user-guide/doc_source/troubleshooting-v3.md

 In the previous example, the failure is due to a `runpostinstall` failure, so strictly related to the content of the custom bootstrap script used in the `OnNodeConfigured` configuration parameter of the ``CustomActions``\.

-The head node log streams are available in the CloudWatch Dashboard created within the cluster: [Amazon CloudWatch dashboard](Monitoring-v3.md#yaml-Monitoring-Logs-CloudWatch)\.
+### Re\-create the failed cluster with `rollback-on-failure`<a name="troubleshooting-v3-cluster-deployment-cli-fail-rollback"></a>

+AWS ParallelCluster creates cluster CloudWatch log streams in log groups\.
+You can view these logs in the CloudWatch console **Custom Dashboards** or **Log groups**\.
+For more information, see [Integration with Amazon CloudWatch Logs](cloudwatch-logs-v3.md) and [Amazon CloudWatch dashboard](cloudwatch-dashboard-v3.md)\.
 If there are no log streams available, the failure might be caused by the ``CustomActions`` custom bootstrap script or an AMIs related issue\.
 To diagnose the creation issue in this case, create the cluster again using ``pcluster create-cluster``, including the `--rollback-on-failure` parameter set to `false`\.
 Then, SSH into the cluster:

 ```
 $ pcluster create-cluster --cluster-name mycluster --region eu-west-1 \
    --cluster-configuration cluster-config.yaml --rollback-on-failure false
  {
    "cluster": {
      "clusterName": "mycluster",
      "cloudformationStackStatus": "CREATE_IN_PROGRESS",
      "cloudformationStackArn": "arn:aws:cloudformation:eu-west-1:xxx:stack/mycluster/1bf6e7c0-0f01-11ec-a3b9-024fcc6f3387",
      "region": "eu-west-1",
      "version": "3.1.2",
      "clusterStatus": "CREATE_IN_PROGRESS"
    }
  }
  $ pcluster ssh --cluster-name mycluster
 ```

 After you're logged into the head node, you should find three primary log files that you can use to pinpoint the error\.